geotrev/core-flux/README.md

 ### dispatch

-Trigger a state update by calling `dispatch` with an action (string) and payload (object/array/whatever).
+Request a state update by calling `dispatch` with an action (string) and payload (object/array/whatever).

 We can expand the above example: